 Let’s face it: These are challenging times

-We are coming off a year where we dealt with the pandemic and thousands of deaths, many jobs were lost, businesses failed and in the United States we are experiencing more division and tension as the country wrestles with its political identity.
+We are still dealing with and trying to recover from the pandemic’s impact where we faced thousands of deaths, many jobs were lost, businesses failed.
+Here in the United States we are also experiencing more division and tension as the country wrestles with its political identity.

 Sometimes, it can look pretty dark.
 It can seem as if we might not have enough faith, hope or love to get us through.